The Sun Isn’t Yellow: A Mind-Bending Dive into Light, Space, and the Lies Our Atmosphere Tells

 The next time you look up at that soft yellow glow, remember this:

-But it’s a beautiful one.
+But it’s a beautiful one, that’s for sure.